Texas group honoring military members reportedly robbed of dozens of flags

 Jean’n Kristine Clark, whose part of the organization’s Facebook page posted about the theft, said that at some point during the week, an individual “illegally entered the ‘SA PGR Guard Shack’ and removed without our knowledge or permission 59 American Flags” as well as “the tools we use to affix the flags to our poles.”

-They said they still have 38 flags and some of the necessary equipment and plan to push forward and “continue our mission and community service for our veterans in spite of the adversity thrust upon us.”
-However, the organization will ultimately have to replenish their stockpile of flags, KSAT reported.
+The group said it still has 38 flags and some of the necessary equipment and plans to push forward and “continue our mission and community service for our veterans in spite of the adversity thrust upon us.”
+However, the organization will ultimately have to replenish its stockpile of flags, KSAT reported.

 NASCAR DRIVER, US NAVY SERVICEMAN HELPS FAMILY ESCAPE INFERNO ON HIGHWAY